 #4: Advertise in Your Community and Online

-Build a presence on Facebook and LinkedIn too — you can run paid ads on both of these platforms tailored to your target market, whether it’s startups, small businesses, or growing, larger organizations.
+Build a presence on Facebook and LinkedIn, too.
+You can run paid ads on these platforms tailored to your target market, whether they’re startups, small businesses, or large, growing organizations.

 #5: Talk to Existing Clients